tazpowell/umbrellatoday_backend/README.md

 ## Back-end
 This repo is the back-end for my UmbrellaToday web app.
-It uses weather data to determine if you need to bring an umbrella with you today.
+It uses weather data from [DarkSky's API](https://darksky.net/dev/docs) to determine if you need to bring an umbrella with you today.
+Lat/long data for a location is obtained though forward geocoding via https://geocode.xyz/ API.

+Unregistered users can look up weather info based on location name or lat/long values.
+Registered users can add locations into a saved list if they provide location name, latitude, and longitude values.

 ## Technologies
-Ruby, Ruby on Rails
+Ruby, Ruby on Rails, PostgreSQL

 ## Development Process
 #### Planning